-Retargeting is a practical form of marketing that is affordable and it converts.
-According to Criteo traditional display ads have only a 0.07% clickthrough rate, while display retargeting ads perform ten times better, by having a 0.7% clickthrough rate.
-Criteo also found that if you retarget customers who have previously visited the website they are 70% more likely to convert.
+Retargeting is a practical form of marketing that is affordable, and it converts.
+According to Invesp, traditional display ads have only a 0.07% clickthrough rate, while display retargeting ads perform ten times better by having a 0.7% clickthrough rate.
+Invesp also found that if you retarget customers who have previously visited the website, they are 70% more likely to convert.

 - Add your subscriber’s email lists to the social or ad network of choice.

 Apart from influencing a customer’s familiarity with your brand, retargeting is effective because it enables you to deliver highly personalized ads to segmented email lists.
-When using retargeting, you must be aware that subscribers who have already purchased from you will respond differently and will require different advertising creative than subscribers who never purchased.
-If you are an online store, we recommend that you segment your email lists based on:
+When using retargeting, you must stay aware and deliver relevant content, as subscribers who have already purchased from you will respond differently and require different advertising creatives than those subscribers who have never purchased.

 - Customer’s demographic by using data on your subscribers’ locations, age, gender, interests, etc.

 - Their behavior – see who completed their purchases, if they repeat their purchases, or what category of product they are interested in.
 This will help you determine product recommendations.

 - Their frequency or inactivity – see how often the customer has visited your site and the volume of inactive visitors or how long it has been since they last visited your online store.

 - How engaged they are with your brand – see which customers converted and who opened the retargeted emails.
 Customers can be segmented according to having an abandoned cart, who made multiple purchases, and more such criteria.